 |Ship Car Long Beach, CA to Bremerhaven, Germany||28-35 Days||From $1,175|

 |Ship Car Tacoma, WA to Bremerhaven, Germany||31-40 Days||From $1,280|

 Vehicle Import Tax & Duty & Destination Handling Charge

 Destination handling charge E150 ($176 USD)

-If you are in USA, contact the Germany Embassy by phone if you need the latest information.
+If you are in USA, contact the Germany Missions in USA by phone if you need the latest information.

 4645 Reservoir Rd NW